DevanRenwick/Security-/Security+/Chapter 1 - Risk Management/Risk Management.md

 * A weakness inherent within an asset.

 **Threat:**
-* An action, or an explout by a threat actor that they can use against a vulnerability to perform harm to an asset.
+* An action, or an exploit by a threat actor that they can use against a vulnerability to perform harm to an asset.

 We want to reduce threat or eliminate it as much as possible.